JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 * the [language settings](#language-settings) of `foo` and `bar` should be consistent;

-The source sets DSL can be used to define these dependencies between source sets:
+The source sets DSL can be used to define these connections between the source sets:

 <div class="sample" markdown="1" theme="idea" mode='groovy'>